 Unlike fellow streaming sites Netflix and Stan, YouTube doesn’t have an official guide as to how much data an average 60-minute sitting might use.
 But figures from NBN Co shed a little insight into how we can calculate how much data we might need.

-A regular 480p YouTube video will generally produces a standard of 30 frames per second (FPS).
+A regular 480p YouTube video will generally produce a standard of 30 frames per second (FPS).
 This apparently eats up 264MB worth of data per hour.
 Videos using higher quality settings like 720p (HD) are said to use about 870MB in one hour, while 1080p (Full HD) video playback needs around 1.65GB.

 How does YouTube’s data usage compare to other streaming sites?